lindleyw/autonav/readme.txt

 = How do I enable post thumbnails in Wordpress? =

-If you don't see the Post Thumbnail section in your administration screens, add this to your theme's functions.php --
+If you don't see the Post Thumbnail (or Featured Image) section in your administration screens, add this to your theme's functions.php --

   <?php add_theme_support( 'post-thumbnails' ); ?>